 - Expect a long time to develop.
-True custom development is a lengthy process, and much more complex than than building a website (or mobile web app, of which many shopping centre apps appear to be).
-There’s thousands of lines of codes, complex integrations and all need to work together for the app to be successful.
+True custom development is a lengthy process, and much more complex than building a website (or mobile web app, of which many shopping centre apps appear to be).
+There are thousands of lines of codes, and complex integrations and all need to work together for the app to be successful.

 - Expect a long time to review.
-Testing is a lengthy process, and must be done with the time and detail required.
-In general, it usually takes as much time testing a piece of software as it does developing it, because there’s so many things that can go wrong in so many ways.
+Testing is a lengthy process and must be done with the time and detail required.
+In general, it usually takes as much time testing a piece of software as it does to develop it, because there are so many things that can go wrong in so many ways.
 Consider the software’s purpose, design, experience, functionality, compatibility, maintainability, scalability, accessibility, reliability, security and the list goes on and on.

 - Expect frustration – Developers are developers.
 They aren’t marketers and think with a focus on code, not people.
 So when they say something is working, it may work technically however in most cases it’s not user friendly.
 This often leads to ‘we understood differently, that’s out of scope, it does what was listed in our technical scope, etc. Then expect the “additional/out of scope” quote.
 You’ll almost definitely have to speak with project managers, designers, and account managers all looking to point the finger at someone else when things don’t go as planned.